infinitered/nsfwjs/README.md

 #### `load` the model

-Before you can classify any images, you'll need to load the model.
-For many reasons, you should use the optional parameter and load the model from your website.
-Review how in the install directions.
+Before you can classify any image, you'll need to load the model.
+You should use the optional parameter and load the model from your website, as explained in the install directions.

 ```js
 const model = nsfwjs.load('/path/to/model/directory/')